 See Required Tests Section.

 The Admissions Committee also considers applicants with special talent, exceptional creativity, or other unusual preparation for university study not otherwise revealed in standard admission data.
 In evaluating these criteria, the Admissions Committee relies on scholarship recommendations from a BYU–Hawaii department as a demonstration of the required talent, creativity, or unusual preparation.
 The Admissions Committee also uses Parts 6 and 7 (activities and essays) and Part 4 (seminary/institute recommendation) 15 of the application in making an evaluation.
 The committee may also consider such factors as mission, military service, career choices, and personal circumstances.

 Failure to disclose and submit all documents required for admission, including transcripts from each institution in which the applicant has or is currently enrolled, or any falsification of information required for admission consideration may result in disallowance of transfer credits, immediate suspension and/or loss of all credit earned at BYU–Hawaii.

 All application materials must be received by the CES Admissions Office on or before the deadline for the semester for which the applicant is seeking admission.
-Applicants who submit any portion of their application after the deadline for the semester for which they are applying, may be considered, however your application will be marked “Late.”
+Applicants who submit any portion of their application after the deadline for the semester for which they are applying, may submit an appeal for consideration, however your application will be marked “Late.”

-Prospective students are expected to participate in The Church of Jesus Christ of Latter-Day Saints Seminary during each year of high school.
+Prospective students are expected to participate in Seminary during each year of high school, where available.
 BYU–Hawaii is committed to the concept that thoughtful and consistent study of the scriptures is vital to the preparation of those desiring to enter the university.
 Graduation from seminary (released time, early morning or home study) is an expectation and gives priority in the admission process.
-Exceptions will be considered in unusual circumstances such as for a recent convert who joined the Church during his or her high school career
+Exceptions will be considered in unusual circumstances where seminary graduation was not attainable.

 High School Preparation